 Breaking out of the two-parameter model and accepting the incommensurability of certain qualities threatens the normative claim of population ethics.

 The conflict between quantity and quality in population ethics can be described without referring to Buddhism, of course.
-The perfectionist Buddhist axiology (a kind of negative average utilitarianism) is of special interest because it removes counter-intuitive conclusions of positive utilitarianism (and vice-versa).
+The perfectionist Buddhist axiology is of special interest because it removes counter-intuitive conclusions of positive utilitarianism (and vice-versa).
 It is accordingly suited to illustrate the tie between intuitions and interests.

 The full text was published 2010 in

 For more information about the relation between utilitarian and Buddhist intuitions see